Demo-AI-Edge-Crazy-Train/documentation/ROADMAP.md

 For example: when the train stops because of an obstacle on the lane, a message is announced in the train station to warn about possible delays.

+## 10. Add support for inference using AMD hardware (either CPU or GPU)

+Why: currently the AI Pod is based on Ubuntu.
+Using AMD for inference might help us use UBI instead.